Click here to subscribe to the new Formula Money SPONSORSHIP DATABASE

-The Formula Money report is an invaluable guide to all the figures that matter about the business of Formula One.
-Launched in 2007, the report is now on its fourth edition which has 220 colour A4 pages containing more than 300 tables and diagrams.
-This makes it the perfect reference tool for companies and individuals researching data such as Formula One sponsorship values, race budgets, team finances and much more.
+Formula Money's data is an invaluable guide to all the figures that matter about the business of Formula One.
+Launched in 2007, our reports are the perfect reference tool for companies and individuals researching data such as Formula One sponsorship values, race budgets, team finances and much more.

 • OVERVIEW, including a breakdown the sportís revenues and profits showing where they come from and where they end up, plus data about the sportís commercial rightsholder.